Berk-Unsal/Interactable-Injury-Informer/README.md

 *   **React Router:** For handling routing within the application.
 *   **JavaScript (ES6+):** The primary programming language.
 *   **CSS:** For styling the application.

+## Disclaimer

+This application is for informational purposes only and is not a substitute for professional medical advice, diagnosis, or treatment.
+Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.